sbacanski0730/rsg-random-strings-generator/README.md

 6. Connect to database

-    In this project connection with redis database was established with **ioredis** library.
+    In this project connection with Redis database was established with **ioredis** library.

     ![Database on Raspberry - 6 - Connecting Database](https://github.com/sbacanski0730/rsg-random-strings-generator/assets/72625642/9989c6e7-a974-4234-b98f-92de198fb57e)